solids4foam/pybind11foam/README.md

 [1]	W. Jakob, J. Rhinelander, and D. Moldovan, “pybind11 – Seamless operability between C++11 and Python.”
 2017.

 [2]	P. Cardiff et al., “An open-source finite volume toolbox for solid mechanics and fluid-solid interaction simulations,” ArXiv Prepr.
 ArXiv180810736, 2018.

+## [tmp] Docker notes: to be integrated into the README above

+The user would pull the image:
+$> docker pull philippic/pybindfoam

+The user then creates a container from this image:
+$> docker create --entrypoint /bin/bash --name pybindfoam -it philippic/pybindfoam

+Then start the container running with:
+$> docker start pybindfoam

+Then attach to the container with:
+$> docker attach pybindfoam

+Then when you are done, you can type "exit" to exit the container.
+This will also stop the container.